 3. Keep Slips Where They Belong

 This is for the grandmas out there, or anyone keeping a sheer dress PG!
 Match the hem of the slip to the hem of the garment with a few strips of tape and keep things moving together.
+Some really great static spray can really help with this as well.

 4. Necklace Adjustments